The offline music player for iPhone and iPad

 Own your music?
 Own your player.

-Prismatic Music launches August 2026 — free on iPhone, iPad, Mac, and Android.
+Prismatic Music is out now — free on iPhone and iPad.